ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 For example if class A has a @OneToMany relationship to class B then the database scheme will have a foreign key in table B to table A and hibernate will keep a list of linked B elements in entity A.

 These were just the basics of how to define your data structure in your project.
-So with spring data jpa you don't have to write all the sql statements yourself to create your database schema, because this can be done automatically by spring data jpa.
+So with Spring Data JPA you don't have to write all the SQL statements yourself to create your database schema, because this can be done automatically by Spring Data JPA.
 This structure can after the creation also be used for all other interactions with the database which will be shown later in this blog.

 This system has also some disadvantages.
-Spring data jpa gives you so many options that it is very easy to make a complicated, not easily understandable, schema.
+Spring Data JPA gives you so many options that it is very easy to make a complicated, not easily understandable, schema.
-For example it is easy to define a data structure with a many-to-many relationship or with bi-directional relationships, but when this is implemented in spring data jpa, you need to start thinking how this impacts the database.
+For example it is easy to define a data structure with a many-to-many relationship or with bi-directional relationships, but when this is implemented in Spring Data JPA, you need to start thinking how this impacts the database.
 In that example you need a intermediate table and reference use a reference to the unidirectional relationship.

 ##### Example: